-Action 2.1: Block high bog drains within Ballynamona Bog.

-There are a limited number of drains on the high bog at Ballynamona Bog with most of the drainage occurring on the cutover.
-It is proposed that any unblocked drains on the high bog are blocked with peat dams.
-Details of the locations of unblocked drains on the high bog can be found in Map 3.

-2.3 Blocking of drains on cutover bog

-Blocking of cutover drains slows the flow of water off the cutover areas and increases the water table in the surrounding peat.
+Figure 2.1 Overgrown peat dams showing water table at the ground surface Action 2.1: Block all unblocked high bog drains within Derrinlough Bog.
+Extensive restoration has already been carried out within the site.
+The drains that have been blocked are no longer functioning.
+However, there are a small number of functional drains on the remainder of the high bog.
+It is proposed that all remaining unblocked drains on the high bog surface are blocked with peat dams.
+Details of the locations of unblocked drains on the high bog can be found in Map 2.
+2.3 Blocking of drains on cutover bog Blocking of cutover drains slows the flow of water off the cutover areas and increases the water table in the surrounding peat.
 This can help to reduce the rate of infiltration through the high bog and can lead to conditions that allow peat to form on the cutover (Figure 2.2).
 Drain blocking on cutover areas has been carried out at a number of raised bogs in Ireland to date resulting in the development of peat-forming vegetation on cutover areas.
 As with blocking of high bog drains, there are sometimes concerns from local communities living close to raised bogs that drain blocking on cutover bog will result in, or exacerbate, flooding.
 Blocking drains on cutover bog can slow the rate at which water is lost from the bog therefore potentially reducing the frequency and magnitude of downstream flood events.
-This restoration measure is primarily focused on former spread-grounds and only in very rare occasions, where it is absolutely essential, includes agricultural land.
+This restoration measure is primarily focused on former spread grounds and only in very rare occasions, where it is absolutely essential, includes agricultural land.
 Drains in these areas will only be blocked in agreement with landowners and where there is a suitable hydrological barrier such as a functional drain to prevent impacts outside of the restoration area.